Now that the PlayStation 5 reveal event has come and gone, concrete details about the console are finally public.

 A final specific release date has not yet been revealed for the PlayStation 5, but Sony has confirmed that it will arrive for the holiday season of 2020.
 This means it will be going head-to-head with the Xbox Scarlett, just as the PS4 and Xbox One did back in 2013.

-Sony reiterated in the spring that the PlayStation 5 is still on track to meet its holiday 2020 release schedule.
+Sony reiterated in the spring that the PlayStation 5 is still on track to meet its holiday 2020 release schedule, and it was recently revealed that the company will be doubling its production of units to around 10 million for the year.

 It could be the last PlayStation system